Holidays, Traditions & Life Transition Services

 Ingathering – after summertime, when ministers take time off for education and renewal, the congregation meets together to begin the new church year.
 In early September, we share water collected from our summer travels and the memorable events that occurred.

 Stone Soup Service – this fall service focuses on the old story with many new twists and typically has a skit performed by youth on the story’s theme.
 A yummy soup and bread meal is shared by all.

 Christmas Eve – Yes, UUs have a Christmas service, sometimes two or more.
 A traditional service is offered, and often a child-friendly service is held earlier.

 Fire Communion (New Years) – This service celebrates the shedding of old and the ringing in of the new.
-Slips of paper with the past memories are burned in a shared fire.
+Slips of paper with past memories are burned in a shared fire.

-Flower Communion – A special UU tradition originally created in 1923 by Unitarian minister Norbert Capek of Prague, Czechoslovakia, the Flower Ceremony invites members to bring a flower to share, and in return take a flower away.
-A simple dance is performed by the youth to welcome all the flowers collected in their baskets then placed on the altar.
+Flower Communion – A special UU tradition originally created in 1923 by Unitarian minister Norbert Capek of Prague, Czechoslovakia, the Flower Ceremony invites members to bring a flower to share, and in return to take a flower away.
+A simple dance is performed by the youth to welcome all the flowers collected in their baskets and then placed on the altar.